fabriziotm/laravel-example/README.md

 # Getting Started

 1. Clone master branch into a folder
-2. Unzip /libs.zip to create vendor folder (where dependencies live)
+2. Unzip libs.zip to create vendor folder (where dependencies live)
-3. Edit .env settings as required (db connection) for various deployment environments
+3. Rename .env.developer file to .env and edit its settings as required (db connection) for various deployment environments
 4. Create database table and populate it using the dump below:

 			CREATE TABLE IF NOT EXISTS `rota_slot_staff` (